mu-cai/matryoshka-mm/docs/Customize_Component.md

-# Customize Components in LLaVA
+# Customize Components in M3

 This is an initial guide on how to replace the LLMs, visual encoders, etc. with your choice of components.

 ## LLM

 It is quite simple to swap out LLaMA to any other LLMs.
-You can refer to our implementation of [`llava_llama.py`](https://raw.githubusercontent.com/haotian-liu/LLaVA/main/llava/model/language_model/llava_llama.py) for an example of how to replace the LLM.
+You can refer to our implementation of [`llava_llama.py`](https://raw.githubusercontent.com/mu-cai/matryoshka-mm/main/llava/model/language_model/llava_llama.py) for an example of how to replace the LLM.

 Although it may seem that it still needs ~100 lines of code, most of them are copied from the original `llama.py` from HF.
 The only part that is different is to insert some lines for processing the multimodal inputs.